EricLafortune/StealthRunner/README.md

 * You can carry any number of medkits and weapons that you can find.
 * The game doesn't show an overview map.
-The layout of the world is relatively straightforward, but if you struggle getting your bearings, you can peek at the [image](levels/00.png) that defines the world.
+The layout of the world is relatively straightforward, but if you struggle getting your bearings, you can peek at the [image](world.png) that defines the game world.
 You can generate the corresponding legend with a [script](scripts/create_world_legend.sh) for bash and ImageMagick.